Updated: Feb 8

 They know how the software works around financial data.

-A very simple example of efficiency is accountants or law firm bookkeepers can customize clients’ invoices to present the data in the most effective way.
+A very simple example of efficiency is accountants or law firm bookkeeping can customize clients’ invoices to present the data in the most effective way.
 Then other useful functions can be added like electronic payments in QuickBooks Payment.
-The value add is that the more effective the client’s invoice, the more quickly the lawyer will receive payment.
+The value added is that the more effective the client’s invoice, the more quickly the lawyer will receive payment.
 It’s a win-win situation for both the attorney and the client.
-In addition, accountants and legal bookkeepers could even help to adopt & develop best practices for lawyers to manage receivables.
-They keep lawyers informed of any discrepancies and irregularities, offer vital financial advice that is best for your business growth.
+In addition, law firm accountants and legal bookkeepers could even help to adopt & develop best practices for lawyers to manage receivables.
+They keep lawyers informed of any discrepancies and irregularities and offer vital financial advice that is best for your business growth.
 Bookkeeping services can give you better consultant finance with your firm development.

 Choosing and implementing the right tools

-Law firm bookkeepers and accountants can help to choose the most suitable accounting tools for the lawyers' needs and provide user training.
+Law firm bookkeeping and accountants can help to choose the most suitable accounting software for the lawyers' needs and provide user training.
 They need to prove how those tools can satisfy the accounting requirements.
 Some of the following should be paid attention to:

 Accommodate the billings